 The Purple Oak-blue butterfly of Kakadu has many larval food plants, including Melaleuca Paperbarks, Corymbia Eucalypts and Terminalia Kakadu Plums, but it is reliant on the Green Tree Ant.
 The ants protect the caterpillar, and receive sweet liquid from it.

-Visit the butterflies of Kakadu and Mary River National Parks with us on our 6 day Wild Top End tour.
+We see plenty of other butterflies in the Top End – read about some other beauties in Butterflies of Northern Territory, part 2.
+You can visit and photograph the butterflies of Kakadu and Mary River National Parks with us on our 6 day Wild Top End tour.

 Want to identify a butterfly?
 Butterfly Conservation South Australia has a terrific tool for butterflies found in their state.